tildelowengrimm/talon/rules.md

 After deciding who wins, determine how many points the hand was worth.

 The score starts at 25 points.
 Add the absolute value of the difference between the taker's score and the number of points needed to win, rounding up to a whole number.
 If there was a Magician's ending, add or subtract another ten.
-Multiply this sum as required by the contract, then add any handful or slam bonuses.
+Multiply this sum as required by the contract, then add any handful or slam bonuses or penalties.
 This is the value of the hand.

-If the taker won then the defenders must give the taker the value of the hand, divided evenly among them.
-If the defenders won then the taker must give the defenders the value of the hand, divided evenly among them.
-If the value does not divide evenly, remainder is ignored, reducing the size of the payment(s).
+If the taker won then each defender must give the taker the value of the hand.
+If the defenders won then the taker must give each defender the value of the hand.

 If the taker had a partner, the taker pays or receives double this amount, while the partner pays or receives the amount specified.
-This means that a hand where the taker has a partner is effectively worth triple to the defenders.
+This means that a hand where the taker has a partner is worth triple to the defenders.

 ### Recording points